Continuing Education Activity

 A hypersensitivity reaction is an inappropriate or overreactive immune response to an antigen resulting in undesirable effects.
-The symptoms typically appear in an individual who had at least one previous exposure to the antigen.
-Hypersensitivity reactions can be classified into four types.
+The symptoms typically appear in individuals who had at least one previous exposure to the antigen.
+Hypersensitivity reactions can be classified into four types:

-Serum sickness is caused by drugs containing a protein moiety of other species (heterologous protein) such as antivenins, vaccines, antitoxin, streptokinase.
+Serum sickness is caused by drugs containing a protein moiety of other species (heterologous protein), such as antivenins, vaccines, antitoxin, and streptokinase.
 The heterologous protein can act as an antigen triggering the immune response.
-Monoclonal and polyclonal antibodies prepared from rabbit, horse, or mouse serum-like anti-thymocyte globulin, OKT-3, have been found to cause type III hypersensitivity reaction.
+Monoclonal and polyclonal antibodies prepared from rabbit, horse, or mouse serum-like anti-thymocyte globulin, OKT-3, have been found to cause type III hypersensitivity reactions.

-Serum sickness-like reaction (SSLR) can be seen with synthetic monoclonal antibodies (chimeric protein).
-Infliximab used in the management of rheumatoid arthritis and Crohn disease, and omalizumab used to treat asthma are known to be associated with SSLR.
+Serum sickness-like reactions (SSLR) can be seen with synthetic monoclonal antibodies (chimeric protein).
+Infliximab, used in the management of rheumatoid arthritis and Crohn disease, and omalizumab, used to treat asthma, are known to be associated with SSLR.

 Stings from insects, ticks, and mosquito bites may cause serum sickness.

-Infectious diseases like hepatitis B and bacterial endocarditis present a continuos source of antigen to form circulating immune complexes.
+Infectious diseases like hepatitis B and bacterial endocarditis present a continuous source of antigen to form circulating immune complexes.

-Other examples of various medications implicated in type III hypersensitivity reactions are cephalosporins, ciprofloxacin, furazolidone, griseofulvin, lincomycin, metronidazole, para-aminosalicylic acid, penicillins, streptomycin, sulfonamides, tetracycline, allopurinol, barbiturates, bupropion, captopril, carbamazepine, fluoxetine, and penicillamine.
+Other examples of medications implicated in type III hypersensitivity reactions are cephalosporins, ciprofloxacin, furazolidone, griseofulvin, lincomycin, metronidazole, para-aminosalicylic acid, penicillin, streptomycin, sulfonamides, tetracycline, allopurinol, barbiturates, bupropion, captopril, carbamazepine, fluoxetine, and penicillamine.

 The annual rate of serum sickness incidence is low.
-In one metanalysis incidence of serum sickness following administration of Crotalidae polyvalent immune Fab antivenom used for crotaline snake envenomation was 0.13%.
+In one meta-analysis, the incidence of serum sickness following the administration of Crotalidae polyvalent immune Fab antivenom used for crotaline snake envenomation was 0.13%.
 In another retrospective study, serum sickness-like reactions to equine and human-derived rabies immunoglobulin were rare under the age of 10 years at 0.05% and 0.01%, respectively.
-A literature review of cefaclor-associated serum sickness-like disease found its incidence to be less than 0.2% per drug course, with most cases occurring in children age less than five years.
+A literature review of cefaclor-associated serum sickness-like disease found its incidence to be less than 0.2% per drug course, with most cases occurring in children aged less than five years.

 Further, the probability of developing serum sickness is dependent on the dose and varies by antigen type.
-As an example, serum sickness associated with equine origin anti-rabies serum is more likely than tetanus antitoxin (16.3% vs. 2.5% to 5%).
+For example, serum sickness associated with equine origin anti-rabies serum is more likely than tetanus antitoxin (16.3% vs. 2.5% to 5%).

 1: Immune complex formation: Endogenous or exogenous antigen exposure triggers an antibody formation.
-Exogenous antigens are foreign proteins such as an infectious microbe or a pharmaceutical product.
-Endogenous antigens are self-antigens against which the autoantibodies are generated (autoimmunity).
-In both cases, the antigens bind to antibodies, forming circulating immune complexes, which can later migrate out of plasma and deposit in host tissues.
+Exogenous antigens are foreign proteins such as infectious microbes or pharmaceutical products.
+Endogenous antigens are self-antigens against which autoantibodies are generated (autoimmunity).
+In both cases, the antigens bind to antibodies, forming circulating immune complexes, later migrating out of plasma and depositing in host tissues.

-3: Inflammatory reaction: After the deposition of the immune complexes, the final step is the activation of the classical pathway, leading to the release of C3a and C5a, which then recruit macrophages and neutrophils, and causes inflammatory damage to tissues.
+3: Inflammatory reaction: After the deposition of the immune complexes, the final step is activating the classical pathway, leading to the release of C3a and C5a, which then recruit macrophages and neutrophils and causes inflammatory damage to tissues.
 Depending on the site, symptoms of vasculitis (blood vessels), arthritis (joints), or glomerulonephritis (glomeruli) develop.

 The clinical manifestations of the immune-complex mediated disease depend on the type of antigen and route of exposure.
 For example, intravenous entry of antigen can lead to vasculitis, arthritis, and glomerulonephritis.
 Inhalational entry can manifest with a pulmonary syndrome termed hypersensitivity pneumonitis.
-Local injection of the antigen can cause necrotizing skin lesion called Arthus reaction.
-Immune-complex associated inflammation of the vessels of the dermis and subcutaneous fat can have manifestations such as purpuric rash, erythema nodosum (tender red nodules on the anterior surface of lower extremities) or erythema multiforme (target lesions with minimal mucosal involvement, often present in lower extremities).
+Local injection of the antigen can cause necrotizing skin lesions called Arthus reaction.
+Immune-complex-associated inflammation of the vessels of the dermis and subcutaneous fat can have manifestations such as purpuric rash, erythema nodosum (tender red nodules on the anterior surface of lower extremities), or erythema multiforme (target lesions with minimal mucosal involvement, often present in lower extremities).